tirkarp/vibe/README.md

 ### In Progress
 - Separate the JavaScript vibration engine and make it an npm package
-- Migrate from React to React Native to avoid vibration limits
+- Migrate from React to PWA/React Native to avoid vibration limits
 - Manage OAuth and make Vibe work with other Spotify features